arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/datasheet/datasheet.md

 ## USB Connector

-The UNO R4 Minima has one USB-C® port, used to power and program your board as well as sending & receiving serial communication.
+The UNO R4 Minima has one USB-C® port, used to power and program your board as well as send & receive serial communication.

 ***Note: You should not power the board with more than 5 V via the USB-C® port.***